Enhancing LLMs for Power System Simulations: A Feedback-driven Multi-agent Framework: Enhanced Reasoning Module

 \section{Enhanced Reasoning Module}

-Even though the enhanced RAG module provides LLMs with retrieval results tailored to a simulation request, it still remains essential to strengthen the LLM’s reasoning abilities to generate correct simulation codes based on the retrieval results.
-This requires a coding agent (i.e., another LLM) to write codes for simulations tasks.
+The enhanced RAG module provides LLMs with retrieval results tailored to a simulation request.
+However, it is still essential to strengthen the LLM's reasoning abilities.
+This ensures the generation of correct simulation codes based on the retrieval results.
+Hence, a coding agent is required (i.e., another LLM) to write {code for simulation} tasks.
 This agent needs to fully understand its role, assigned tasks, reasoning path, and contextual knowledge, including retrieval results, when handling simulation tasks.

-To address this, we propose an enhanced reasoning module, as detailed in Fig. \ref{fig:reason}.
+To address this, {this paper proposes} an enhanced reasoning module, as detailed in Fig.~\ref{fig:reason}.
 It provides structured guidance, sequential reasoning steps, and contextual knowledge to support accurate code generation by the coding agent.
 Details are as follows.

 \FloatBarrier